NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `num_workers`: Integer, the number of data reader workers that concurrently load data.
 You can empirically decide the best one based on your dataset, training environment.
 The default value is 12.

 * `slot_size_array`: List[int], the cardinality array of input features.
 It should be consistent with that of the sparse input.
-We requires this argument for Parquet format data.
+We requires this argument for Parquet format data and RawAsync format when you want to add offset to input key.
 The default value is an empty list.

 * `async_param`: AsyncParam, the parameters for async raw data reader.
 This argument is restricted to MLPerf use.